-Going forward, we expect to issue awards under the MGE Energy, Inc., 2021 Long-Term Incentive Plan, which shareholders approved at the 2020 Annual Meeting.
-Under that Plan, eligible employees who are officers or otherwise determined to be key employees may receive awards of
+In 2021, we issued awards under our 2021 Long-Term Incentive Plan, which we refer to as the 2021 LTI Plan.
+Under that Plan, eligible employees who are officers or otherwise determined to be key employees may receive awards of:

-• "Performance units," which entitle the holder to receive a stock or cash payment equal to the value of a designated number of shares of our common stock, plus dividend equivalent payments thereon payable in cash, based upon the achievement of specified performance goals during a performance period set by the Compensation Committee.

-- "Restricted units," which entitle the holder to receive a stock payment equal to the value of a designated number of shares of our common stock, plus dividend equivalent payments payable in cash thereon, at the end of a time period set by the Compensation Committee, with the stock payment being subject, in the case of employees, to the Company's tax withholding obligations, and, in the case of non-employee directors, to the director's election to receive up to 25 percent in cash to the extent authorized by the board or set forth in the related award agreement. - "Restricted stock," which is an award of stock granted subject to restrictions on transfer and possible forfeiture if the conditions for the removal of the restrictions are not met.
-The restrictions may be based upon the passage of time, or the occurrence of other events, as determined by the Committee.
+- "Performance units," entitling the holder to receive a stock or cash payment equal to the value of a designated number of shares of our common stock, plus dividend equivalent payments thereon payable in cash, based upon the achievement of specified performance goals during a performance period set by the Compensation Committee. - "Restricted units," entitling the holder to receive a stock payment equal to the value of a designated number of shares of our common stock, plus dividend equivalent payments payable in cash thereon, at the end of a time period set by the Compensation Committee, with the stock payment being subject, in the case of employees, to the Company's tax withholding obligations, and, in the case of non-employee directors, to the director's election to receive up to 25% in cash to the extent authorized by the board or set forth in the related award agreement. - "Restricted stock," which is an award of stock granted subject to restrictions on transfer and possible forfeiture if the conditions for the removal of the restrictions are not met.
+The restrictions may be based upon the passage of time, or the occurrence of other events, as determined by the committee.